Athens Combo Ticket Book Your Trip Athens Tourist Pass

 How To Organize the Perfect Trip From Athens to Meteora

-A trip from Athens to Meteora is among the top priorities of travelers who chose to visit the Greek capital but don’t want to spend their whole vacation in the city.
+A trip from Athens to Meteora is among the top priorities of travelers who choose to visit the Greek capital but don’t want to spend their whole vacation there.

-Located in central Greece and only a few hours away from Athens, Meteora is a unique place that features amazing natural beauty and stunning views of mountainous landscapes as well as the famous Meteora monasteries.
+Located in central Greece and only a few hours away from Athens, Meteora is a unique place with amazing natural beauty and stunning views of mountainous landscapes and the famous Meteora monasteries.

 Is Meteora a Good Destination for a Trip From Athens?

-You might be wondering why you should choose Meteora for a trip from Athens over any other destination if you only have a few days to spend in Greece.
+You might wonder why you should choose Meteora for a trip from Athens over any other destination if you only have a few days to spend in Greece.

-Granted, there are many locations near Athens that would make for a great trip.
+Granted, many locations near Athens would make for a great trip.
 But Meteora is probably the only one that combines history, religion, architecture, gastronomy, and natural beauty in a single place.

 Still not convinced?

-What if we listed all the highlights, sites, and activities that a day trip to Meteora from Athens is going to cross off your bucket list?
+What if we listed all the highlights, sites, and activities that a day trip to Meteora from Athens will cross off your bucket list?

 Here are the top 5 reasons why you should visit Meteora:

-4. To experience authentic Greek gastronomy, the way you would only in rural Greece, in the shade of the colossal rocks.
+- To experience authentic Greek gastronomy as you would only in rural Greece, in the shade of the colossal rocks.

 How Many Days Do You Need in Meteora?

-Even though Meteora features an abundance of exciting sights and things to do, we strongly believe that a stay longer than a couple of days will not be necessary.
+Even though Meteora features many exciting sights and things to do, we strongly believe that staying longer than a couple of days will not be necessary.

 Spending just one or two days in Meteora is enough to experience the town’s charms, explore the famous monasteries and take in the views.

-If you plan ahead, you will be able to fit in your schedule all the things that you want to do there while still having enough time to spend in the city, or even go on another day trip from Athens, like a cruise to the Saronic islands.
+If you plan, you can fit in your schedule all the things you want to do there while still having enough time to spend in the city, or even go on another day trip from Athens, like a cruise to the Saronic islands.

 Is it Possible to Visit Meteora from Athens on a Day Trip?